RG-MSc/multipleconstraintoptimization/README.md

 This project was co-developed by the author of this GitHub repository and a machine learning engineer whom we're going to call SK.

-Here, he have a proposed logistics company that holds products on inventory in their warehouse and makes local deliveries in it's city, in this case, we used addresses in a California metro area.
+Here, we have a proposed logistics company that holds products on inventory in their warehouse and makes local deliveries in it's city, in this case, we used addresses in a California metro area.

 The preface here is that the company organizes daily deliveries of the products in a manual way, namely, an employee decides every day how the deliveries are going to be organized the next day, purely based on experience.